-If animals have a moral right not to be made to suffer, much of what we do to animals in intensive farming practices are morally impermissible.
-The claim made that animals have no fundamental interest in liberty does not mean that humans can confine them and use them in any way that we see fit.
-In particular, it does not mean that we can subordinate animal well-being in search of increased protein and increased profit.
-Animals may have no interest in liberty itself, but they do suffer from the confinements of the factory farm.
-However, these are by no means the only ways in which these animals suffer, nor indeed are they the only types of .animal that suffer.
+Animals should not be made to suffer.
 To make the point, let us consider the suffering of an intensively reared pig.
 Pigs are useful to consider not just because so many people enjoy eating them in their sausages and bacon, but also because pigs are widely acknowledged as highly intelligent and social animals.
 Indeed, in terms of their intelligence and sociability, pigs compare favourably with domestic dogs.
 Given this, consider the behaviour sometimes evidenced in intensively farmed pigs who are housed indoors all their lives:

-One type of behavioural abnormalities is so-called stereotypies, which are repetitive invariant behaviours, apparently without function.
+One type of behavioural abnormalities are so-called stereotypies, which are repetitive invariant behaviours, apparently without function.
 Stereotypies are often thought to develop as strategies to cope with the limited stimuli available in captivity.
-In pigs, stereotypies consist of bar biting, head-weaving, vacuum chewing, tail biting, rooting bare floor, and maintaining dog sitting position in relation to apathy (Tuyttens 2005: 7).
+In pigs stereotypies consist of bar biting, headweaving, vacuum chewing, tail biting, rooting bare floor, and maintaining dog sitting position in relation to apathy (Bracke & Koene 2019: 63).

 Many practices of what has been labelled the 'factory farm' without doubt make animals suffer.
-From the rights perspective defended in this thesis, such suffering is prima facie unacceptable.
+From the rights perspective defended in this work, such suffering is prima facie unacceptable.

-However, banning the rearing of animals in such ways will of course lead to the end of cheap meat, milk, and eggs.
+However, banning the rearing of animals in such ways will of course lead to the end of cheap meat, milk and eggs.
 As anyone thoughtful enough to have sought out the free range products from the supermarket or local shop will tell you, animal welfare comes at a price.
-Perhaps then, this price counts against recognising an animal right not to suffer in factory farms.
+Perhaps then, this price counts against recognizing an animal right not to suffer in factory farms.
 We find this argument unconvincing.
 Interests cannot be ignored and violated just because they are slightly burdensome.
 Moreover, animals have a strong interest in not being made to suffer.
 If living up to one's moral obligations involves having to pay a bit more for one's shopping, then so be it.
-In any case, it is not obligatory to choose meat, milk, or eggs for your meal and vegetables remain perfectly affordable to most.
+In any case, it is not obligatory to choose meat, milk or eggs for your meal, and vegetables remain perfectly affordable to most.